ieee-uiuc/drops/README.md

 # How to Run

-1. `npm install`
+1. Run `npm install`
 2. Fill out the `config.js` file with your deployment parameters
+3. Run `gulp` if you have Gulp installed globally, or `npm run deploy`
-3. `npm start`
+4. Run `npm start`
-4. Go to `localhost` or the IP address/domain name for your computer!
+5. Go to `localhost` or the IP address/domain name for your computer!

 # Our Environment